kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

    **Note**: The **common.env** environment file contains all the environment variables.
 For details, see  [Configuration parameters](#configuration-parameters).
     After AIDA installation, if you want to modify the configuration parameters, edit the common.env file and then run the command: ./AIDA.sh restart.

-## Managing Workload Automation server credentials
-You can manage the credentials needed to connect to a Workload Automation server using  AIDA.sh script.
-With a single AIDA instance you can monitor hybrid environments with a mix of HCL Workload Automation for distributed and z/OS systems.

-**Limitations:**
-With AIDA.sh script you can add, update, and delete credentials.
-You cannot list credentials since this function is not currently available.

-To **add new credentials**, run the following steps:
- 1. From [docker_deployment_dir], run the following command

-	 ``./AIDA.sh add-credentials``.

-	 A guided configuration procedure will start.
- 2. Follow the guided procedure and answer the prompts to add your credentials, specify the engine type (if HCL Workload Automation for distributed systems or HCL Workload Automation for Z) and, for HCL Workload Automation for Z only, also the engine name.

-**Note:** If you are connecting HCL Workload Automation for distributed systems, you must use the Engine credentials.
-If you are connecting HCL Workload Automation for Z, you must use the Dynamic Workload Console credentials instead.

-To **update existing credentials**, run the following steps:
- 1. From [docker_deployment_dir], run the following command

-	 ``./AIDA.sh update-credentials``.

-	 A guided configuration procedure will start.
- 2. Follow the guided procedure and answer the prompts to add your credentials, specify the engine type (if HCL Workload Automation for distributed systems or HCL Workload Automation for Z) and, for HCL Workload Automation for Z only, also the engine name.

-To **delete existing credentials**, run the following steps:
-1. From [docker_deployment_dir], run the following command

-	 ``./AIDA.sh delete-credentials``.

-	 A guided configuration procedure will start.
-2. Follow the guided procedure and answer the prompts to delete your credentials.

 ## Updating AIDA installation